CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ##### sql_exporter

-The sql_exportor takes advantage of the Crunchy pgmonitor-extension (https://github.com/CrunchyData/pgmonitor-extension) to provide a much easier configuration and setup.
+sql_exporter takes advantage of the Crunchy Data pgmonitor-extension (https://github.com/CrunchyData/pgmonitor-extension) to provide a much easier configuration and setup.
 The extension takes care of creating all the necessary objects inside the database.

 The mimimum required version of pgmonitor-extension is currently 1.0.0.